lor3ny/tt-metal_template/README.md

 ### Requirements

 - `TT-Metal` is required to use TT-Metalium, before compiling your project you need to compile tt-metal [(instructions over here)](https://github.com/tenstorrent/tt-metal/blob/main/INSTALLING.md)
+- CMake greater than 3.5, for compatibility with TT-Metal
 - In my tt-metal version, the API is compiled using clang++-17.
 To compile your project you need to use the same compiler of tt-metal, in the case of this repo clang++-17.

 ### TT-Metal Building